Pre-pandemic you likely had some specific organizational resolutions for the the previous year, or even the new decade.

 Challenges may have changed, but not disappeared.

-Whatever was on your resolution list at the start of the year likely hasn’t gone away, even if it was temporarily replaced by more pressing concerns.
-While your organizational needs will have changed, and available resources may be different, any needs, weaknesses, or opportunities that you identified in January are likely still there – if not even exaggerated.
+Whatever was on your resolution list likely hasn’t gone away, even if it was temporarily replaced by more pressing concerns.
+While your organizational needs will have changed, and available resources may be different, any needs, weaknesses, or opportunities that you previously identified are likely still there – if not even exaggerated.

 Reframe your goals in light of new realities.

 When you reconsider your goals, you’ll see how they fit in to today’s realities.
 Maybe they have shifted some, or need to be tackled differently.
 Either way, the intent is the same: overall improvement.